krakend/krakend-documentation/configuration/environment-vars.md

   scope:
   - service
 ---
 When KrakenD [runs](/docs/commands/run/), all the behavior is loaded from the [configuration file](/docs/configuration/structure/).
-Through environment variables you can inject a value in the configuration when the server starts.
+Through environment variables, you can override existing values in the configuration.
 There are two different ways of injecting environment vars.

+{{< note title="The key to override must exist in the configuration" type="note" >}}
+The environment variables are meant to **replace** existing attributes in the configuration.
+Therefore, you cannot set new parameters that do not exist in the configuration.
+{{< /note >}}

 ## First level properties
-For each configuration value that isn't nested (meaning **first-level properties of the configuration**), you can override its value with an environment variable.
+You can override its value with an environment variable for each configuration value that isn't nested (meaning **first-level properties of the configuration**).

-All configuration environment variables that you want to set using environment variables, pass them with a prefix `KRAKEND_`.
+All configuration parameters you want to set using environment variables, pass them with a prefix `KRAKEND_`.
 The variable name after the prefix must match the property in the configuration value using uppercase.

 For instance, take the following `krakend.json` configuration as an example: